The Crown season 4: When's it released on Netflix? What's going to happen?

 Peter Morgan is also likely to cover the difficulties within the royal marriage which led to their 1992 separation and subsequent divorce.

-It’s likely as Princess Diana became such an international icon during her time in the Royal family that her character, just like Margaret Thatcher’s, will be a very substantial part of the new season as one of the most famous marriages in the world plays out on screen.
+As Princess Diana became such an international icon during her time in the royal family, we’d predict that her character will be a very substantial part of the new season as one of the most famous marriages in the world plays out on screen.

 What will happen in season 4 of The Crown?